nZEDb/nZEDb/README.md

 Use [mysqltuner.pl](http://mysqltuner.pl "MySQL tuner - Use it!") for recommendations for these and other important tuner parameters.
 Also refer to the project's wiki page: https://github.com/nZEDb/nZEDb/wiki/Database-tuning.
 This is particularly important before you start any large imports or backfills.

-MySQL is normally shipped using MyISAM tables by default.
+MariaDB is normally shipped using MyISAM tables by default.
 This is fine for running with one or a few threads and is a good way to start using nZEDb.
 You should migrate to the InnoDB table format if nZEDB is configured to use one of the following:

 	thread counts > 5
-	TPG (Table Per Group) mode
 	tmux mode

 This conversion script is helpful: